VerenaK90/Clonal_hematopoiesis/README.md

 ## Variant allele frequencies shaped by drift and selection in homeostatic tissues

 SCIFER predicts that drift and selection shape the variant allele frequency distribution distinctly.
 We predict VAF distributions for different parameter sets and time points in the script [Theoretical_model_performance.R](Analysis_and_figures/Theoretical_model_performance.R).
-The script also produces the figure panels in **Figure 1**, **Extended Data Fig. 1a** and **Supplementary Fig. 1**.
+The script also produces the figure panels in **Figure 1** and **Supplementary Fig. 1**.

 ## Simulated data